-Credit Hours: 3 Type of Credit: 2 Lecture/1 Lab Clock Hours: 60 Hrs Prerequisite: AT 502.1 Co-requisite: N/A
+Credit Hours: 3 Type of Credit: 2 Lecture/1 Lab Clock Hours: 60 Hrs

 Acupuncture Point Location II is the second lab course covering the topic of point location.
 Students will complete the meridian-by-meridian location of points which was begun in Acupuncture Point Location I. To consolidate their knowledge, students will re-examine locations of major points grouped based on specific anatomical regions, classical categories and general functions.